segrelabgenomics/GWASvar2gene/README.md

 `src`: directory contains scripts for the tool

-`data`: directory contains input files required to run GWASvar2gene using cis-eQTLs and cis-sQTLs from GTEx v8
+`data`: directory contains input files required to run GWASvar2gene using cis-eQTLs and cis-sQTLs from GTEx v8.
+Input file 'GTEx_v8_HG38_all_variants.tsv.gz' required for running GWASvar2gene can be downloaded from: https://zenodo.org/record/6994426#.Yvq9AOzMJyo

 `example`: directory contains sample data and paths to source files for running GWASvar2gene on a sample list of GWAS variants